saygoweb/ansible-plugin-copyv/README.md

 ## References

 There's a [Stack Overflow](https://stackoverflow.com/questions/22773294/how-to-upload-encrypted-file-using-ansible-vault) question relating to this issue which then leads to several issues and pull-requests in ansible, and ansible module repositories.

+## Running test.yml

+If you want to run the included test.yml you can do so with something like this:

+    ansible-playbook -h hosts test.yml --ask-vault

+The vault password is `test`.